dhdaines/playa/README.md

 for obj in page.layout:
     print(f"{obj.object_type} is in marked content section {obj.mcs.mcid}") print(f"    which is tag {obj.mcs.tag.name}")
-    print(f"    with attributes {obj.mcs.tag.attrs}")
+    print(f"    with properties {obj.mcs.tag.props}")
 ```

 The `mcid` here is the same one referenced in elements of the
 structure tree as shown above (but remember that `tag` has nothing to
 do with the structure tree element, because Reasons).
+A marked
+content section does not necessarily have a `mcid` or `props`, but it
+will *always* have a `tag`.

+PDF also has the concept of "marked content points" which are not
+currently supported by PLAYA.

 You may also wish to know what color an object is, and other aspects of
 what PDF refers to as the *graphics state*, which is accessible